OnionIoT/Onion-Docs/Omega2/Projects/iot/weather-station.md

 You'll have to have an Omega2+ ready to go, complete the [First Time Setup Guide](https://docs.onion.io/omega2-docs/first-time-setup.html) to connect your Omega to WiFi and update to the latest firmware.

+**Note 1:** The Arduino Dock does not have a USB to serial converter chip, so [all connections to the Omega must be done over SSH](https://docs.onion.io/omega2-docs/connecting-to-the-omega-terminal.html#connecting-to-the-omega-terminal-ssh).

+**Note 2:** The Omega's firmware along with this project and its dependencies will require approximately 18 MB of storage space.
+If you wish to install the Console and additional apps, we recommend [booting the filesystem from an external SD card or USB drive](https://docs.onion.io/omega2-docs/boot-from-external-storage.html).

-Plug in the Omega to the Arduino Dock and follow the instructions in [this guide](https://docs.onion.io/omega2-docs/flash-arduino-dock-wirelessly.html) to prepare it for flashing the Arduino Dock.
+After completing the first time setup, follow the steps in the [Arduino Dock guide](https://docs.onion.io/omega2-docs/flash-arduino-dock-wirelessly.html) to prepare it for flashing Arduino sketches.

+#### 2. Wire Up the Sensor

+We will treat the side of the DHT sensor with the holes as the **front**.

+1. Insert the DHT sensor into the breadboard with the front facing the middle gap.
+    * The pins will be numbered 1-4 from left to right.
+1. Connect Vdd (pin 1) to the Arduino Dock's 5V pin.
+1. Connect DATA (pin 2) to the Arduino Dock's digital pin 2.
+1. Connect GND (pin 4) to one of the Arduino's GND pins.
+    * This is not a typo.
+Pin 3 is unused on this DHT sensor!
+1. Connect the 10kΩ resistor across Vdd and DATA.

+Your setup should look something like this:

+// TODO: photo

+**Optional** - Remove the DHT sensor from the breadboard, and use the M-F jumper wires to connect the pins back to the breadboard.
+This is so you can easily move the sensor around!

+// TODO: photo

-#### 3. Download the Python Code on the Omega
+#### 3. Download the Software on the Omega

-The code for this project is all done and can be found in Onion's [iot-weather-station repo](https://github.com/OnionIoT/iot-weather-station) on GitHub.
+The code for this project can be found in Onion's [iot-weather-station repo](https://github.com/OnionIoT/iot-weather-station) on GitHub.
 Follow the [instructions on installing Git](https://docs.onion.io/omega2-docs/installing-and-using-git.html), navigate to the `/root` directory, and clone the GitHub repo:

 ```
 git clone https://github.com/OnionIoT/iot-weather-station.git